gcarq/inox-patchset/README.md

 SafeBrowsingEnabled | false
 EnableTranslate | false

-#### disable-notification-promo-fetch.patch
+#### restore-classic-ntp.patch
-Disabled promo notification fetching.
+Restores old NTP (New Tab Page) and disables Google Login Menu.
-This feature loads data from a web server to modify the appearance of NTP(New Tab Page).
+The default NTP loads data from a web server to modify the appearance and inject a Google Search bar.

 #### disable-google-ipv6-probes.patch